 Comply with any licence conditions we may include when granting your licence as well as those set in law

 Make sure all financial advisers providing advice on your behalf comply with duties 1 to 7

 Tell the FMA if you materially contravene your obligations or make significant changes to your business

 If you decide to engage nominated representatives in future, you must have appropriate processes and controls in place to allow you to control the advice being given and the circumstances in which it is given.
-You must also ensure all nominated representatives comply with these processes.You can only use nominated representatives under a transitional licence if, before applying for your licence you are:
+You must also ensure all nominated representatives comply with these processes.You can only use nominated representatives under a transitional licence if, before 9 April 2019 you were:

 a firm registered on the Financial Service Providers Register that provides class advice through unregistered staff.

 Transitional licence application fee (payable to the FMA)